harbour/core/CONTRIBUTING.md

 4. If you are doing a cross-build, make sure to have rebuilt the native Harbour executables for your host platform.
 See `HB_HOST_BIN` build messages to find their location.
-5. Keep your PATH clean from old, mixed compiler tools or other Harbour versions when building Harbour.
-The surest way to achieve this is to leave only the C compiler directory in PATH:
+5. Keep your `PATH` clean from old, mixed compiler tools or other Harbour versions when building Harbour.
+The surest way to achieve this is to leave only the C compiler directory in `PATH`:

         set PATH=C:\<c_compiler_bin_dir>